instaclustr/terraform-provider-instaclustr/README.md

 ### Resource:  `instaclustr_firewall_rule`
 A resource for managing cluster firewall rules on Instaclustr Managed Platform.
 A firewall rule allows access to your Instaclustr cluster.
+Note: Either rule_cidr OR rule_security_group_id must be provided per rule (but not both)

 #### Properties
 Property | Description | Default
 ---------|-------------|--------
 cluster_id|The ID of an existing Instaclustr managed cluster|Required rule_cidr|The network to add to your cluster firewall rule.
-Must be a valid IPv4 CIDR|Required rules|List of rule types that the specified network is allowed access to.
+Must be a valid IPv4 CIDR|Optional rule_security_group_id|The Peered AWS VPC Security Group id to your cluster firewall rule|Optional rules|List of rule types that the specified network is allowed access to.
 See below for rule options.|Required

 `rules`